How does business support the PCPM’s actions for Ukraine

 As a response to the great movement for Ukraine we expanded our Good Partner PCPM program created for small and medium-sized enterprises.
 Until now, the PCPM was encouraging enterprises to engage in regions with inequalities: restricted access to education (Ethiopia) or struggle with hunger (South Sudan).
 Now the Good Partner Program is extended to cover also support in Ukraine as well as support for Ukrainians who arrived in Poland.

-Two months of the war already passed however, the energy, the willingness of Polish and international businesses to help is not decreasing.
+Three months of the war already passed however, the energy, the willingness of Polish and international businesses to help is not decreasing.
 We are very glad that soon we will be able to add more partners to this spectacular list!